Let-s-Act/Lets-s-Act.github.io/_projects/5_artifacts-3-the-journey.md

 ## Check-Ins

 ##### At the start of every session, we took some time to check in with one another to see how everyone was feeling that day.
 We offered a variety of options to gather this information and used Jamboard as a visual aid.
+These check-ins often set the tone for the rest of our time together.

 <img src="/Lets-s-Act.github.io/images/how are you feeling.jpg">